 Conclusion

-Keep this in mind, The manufacturer can produce high-quality clothes while assuring customer satisfaction.
-For example, top dresses or skirts are in rayon fabric.
+Remember, The manufacturer can produce high-quality clothes while assuring customer satisfaction.
+For example, top dresses or skirts are made of rayon fabric.
 The fabric, the lining fabric, should be made with rayon.
-But as for synthetically made fibers, if the garment line is low shrinkage, the best material for ironing is polyester or other fabric or other synthetic fabric as is.
+But as for synthetically made fibers, if the garment line has low shrinkage, the best material for ironing is polyester or other synthetic fabric.

 Shrinkage in the fabrics is negligible.
-If the garment demands low shrinkage body fabric with high shrinkage, lining fabric, or high shrinkage body fabric with low shrinkage, lining precautions must be taken.
-Users complain that the lining may come out from where the body fabric shrinks after a few washes.
+If the garment demands low-shrinkage body fabric with high shrinkage, lining fabric, or high-shrinkage body fabric with low shrinkage, lining precautions must be taken.
+Users complain that the lining may come from where the body fabric shrinks after a few washes.

 Frequently asked questions